JModi16/classbooking/testing.md

 The colourful design and choice of classeses available shows what the platforms delivers .
 3. As a site user, I want to be able to select each Instructors profile.
   4. As a site user, I want to be able to select the class type of my preference .
-5. As a site user, I want to view the price and package deals of classes on offer
+5. As a site user, I want to view the price and package deals of classes on offer.
-6. As a site user, once logged in I want to be able to book a class
+6. As a site user, once logged in I want to be able to book a class .
-7. As a  site user, i want to view the contents of my booking cart and be able to add, edit or delete class bookings.
+7. As a  site user, I want to view the contents of my booking cart and be able to add, edit or delete class bookings.

 -   #### Registration and User Account

-   1. As site user, I want to be able to easily register and account
+   1. As site user, I want to be able to easily register and account.
-   2. As a registered user, I want to easily be able to login and logout of my account
+   2. As a registered user, I want to easily be able to login and logout of my account.
    3. As a registered user, I want to be able to recover my password if i have forgotten it, by receiving a password reset mail.
-4. As a registered user, I would like to receive a confirmation with acknowledgment that an account has been created with details of site options.
+4. As a registered user, I would like to receive a confirmation with an acknowledgment that an account has been created with details of site options.

 -   ####  Checkout and Bookings
-   1. As a site user I want to select and purchase a class or package from the cart and checkout page
+   1. As a site user I want to select and purchase a class or package from the cart and checkout page.
-   2. As a site user, I want an easy and streamlined payment process where the payment interface is user-friendly
+   2. As a site user, I want an easy and streamlined payment process where the payment interface is user-friendly.
    3. As a site user, when a class booking is confirmed, I would like this to be shown on screen.
 4. As a site user, I would like to receive a booking confirmation by email with required booking details.

 -   #### Site Administrator

-1. As a site admin, I want to be able to easily add, edit and delete classes types
+1. As a site admin, I want to be able to easily add, edit and delete classes types.
-2. As a site admin, I want to easily be able to add, edit or delete Instructors and their profiles
+2. As a site admin, I want to easily be able to add, edit or delete Instructors and their profiles.

-3. As a site administrator, I want to add, remove or edit a scheduled exercise classes which have been created
+3. As a site administrator, I want to add, remove or edit a scheduled exercise classes which have been created.

 4. As a site administrator, I want to add, edit and remove registered user account profiles.

-5. As a site administrator, I want to be able to update images of Instructors and class types
+5. As a site administrator, I want to be able to update images of Instructors and class types.

 # Bugs, Issues and Solutions